miroi/bagel_manual/source/smith/caspt2.rst

    |    ``true``: use orthogonal basis.
    |    ``false``: use redundant basis.
    | **Default:** with imaginary shift, true. otherwise, false.
    | **Recommendation:** Imaginary shift only works with true.
-Use of orthogonal basis is a little slower due to the additional transformations between the basis.
+Use of orthogonal basis makes the code slightly slower due to the additional transformations.

 .. topic:: ``thresh``